General information to your request:

 - please read our news before you contact the Chair

 - inform yourself about the correct contact person and address your message only to that person.
-You find an overview of the responsibilities at the Chair here.

 - Please notice the standards of communication via e-mail, particularly: